5 Best Affordable Riesling Wines

 Carbon dioxide bounces around the palate giving a good fizz which is fun.
 The finish is undeniably lemony with enduring fruitiness leaving a longing for the next mouthful.

-The price of this Riesling is quite a bit higher than the Charles Smith Kung Fu Girl, but the quality shows in score of 93.
 This French white wine will happily remain at its best until 2035 - if you can keep your hands off it for that long.

 The vines for this particular vintage were planted in 1994 on average, on a steep hillside facing south to west.